-PHYS-204 Introductory Physics I
+PHYS-204 Introductory Physics I (Calculus-based)

 Introduces the macroscopic phenomena of the physical universe.
 Applies concepts of force, work, energy and momentum to waves, fluids and thermodynamics.
 Laboratory stresses methods of acquiring data, computer data processing and analyzing the causes of errors.
-Each year, two sections of this course are offered: PHYS-204:L uses high school algebra and trigonometry as the language; PHYS-204:C uses algebra, trigonometry and calculus as the language.
+Uses algebra, trigonometry and calculus as the language.
 Prerequisite: MATH-111 recommended but not required.
 4 SH.
-5 lecture hours, 3 laboratory hours.
-CC: Team Intensive (calculus-based section only), Scientific Explanations.
+3 lecture hours, 3 laboratory hours.
+CC: Scientific Explanations, Team Intensive.

-PHYS-205 Introductory Physics II
+PHYS-205 Introductory Physics II (Algebra-based)

-Continuation of PHYS-204.
-Introduces and applies the concept of a field to gravitation, electricity, magnetism, circuits, optics and the atom.
+Continuation of Introductory Physics I. Introduces and applies the concept of a field to gravitation, electricity, magnetism, circuits, optics and the atom.
 Laboratory stresses electronic data acquisition and independent discovery of physical principles.
-Each year, two sections of this course are offered: PHYS-205:L uses high school algebra and trigonometry as the language; PHYS-205:C uses algebra, trigonometry and calculus as the language.
-Prerequisites: PHYS-204 and MATH-111 (recommended but not required).
+Uses high school algebra and trigonometery as the language.
+Prerequisites: Introductory Physics I (PHYS-202, -203, or -204), and MATH-111 (recommended but not required).
 4 SH.
-5 lecture hours, 3 laboratory hours.
+3 lecture hours, 3 laboratory hours.